-Take a look at the graph below and ask yourself: what quadrant are you living in?
+Take a look at this graph and ask yourself: what quadrant are you living in?

 You start in the top left corner, where you’re spending a lot of time with very little to show for it.
 That’s where you start slashing the debris and clearing a path.
 You move into the lower left quadrant, devoting your time to experimenting with growth hacks that fit your SaaS brand.
 No major results yet, but you can move through the testing process quickly.
 Next up is the upper right corner.
 You’ve found the hacks that work, and you’re developing systems to put them in place.
 You’re starting to see results, but it still takes time.
 The lower right corner is your ultimate goal: repetition.
 Low time investment and high results — peak growth hacking.